Sanderfuck/transaction-service/README.md

 ```

 ### 4. Links for work with application
+For start fetching transactions you need to trigger start endpoint in swagger ui
 - Follow this link for open swagger and test API:
 ```
 http://localhost:8095/swagger-ui/index.html